-Centrifugation is commonly used for initial separation of blood into plasma, white blood cells, and red blood cells.
-Density gradient centrifugation improves the separation process by adding a material with a density between the white blood cell fraction and the red blood cell fraction; this allows for a clean separation between the two.
-The heavier, or more dense cells fall to the bottom during centrifugation, while the less dense plasma remains at the top.
+Centrifugation is commonly used for the initial separation of blood into plasma, white blood cells, and red blood cells.
+Density gradient centrifugation improves the separation process by adding a material that has a density between the white blood cell fraction and the red blood cell fraction.
+This enables a clean separation between the two fractions, because the heavier, denser cells fall to the bottom during centrifugation, while the less dense plasma remains at the top.

 Magnetic Cell sorting techniques

-Magnetic cell sorting is a bulk enrichment technique that, can be highly specific.
-Magnetic sorting using superparamagnetic nanoparticles introduces a high degree of specificity to a cell enrichment protocol.
-Superparamagnetic nanoparticles are made of a core of iron oxide, typically magnetite (Fe3O4), which is not innately magnetic, but becomes magnetized by an applied magnetic field.
-These particles or beads are coated with silica or a polymer surface to prevent clumping, and a well-chosen coating also provides a rich surface for the covalent attachment of functional groups and antibodies.
-The attachment of antibodies provides the superparamagnetic particles with specificity.
-The functionalized particles are incubated with the target cell solution, and the cells with surface antigens complementary to the antibodies will bind to form a cell-bead conjugate.
+Superparamagnetic nanoparticles (also called magnetic beads) are made of a core of iron oxide, typically magnetite (Fe3O4), which is not innately magnetic, but becomes magnetized by an applied magnetic field.
+These particles, or beads, are coated with silica or a polymer surface to prevent clumping.
+A well-chosen coating also provides a rich surface for the covalent attachment of functional groups and antibodies.
+The attachment of antibodies means that the magnetic beads can be highly specific.
+After the antibodies are attached, the beads are incubated with the target cell solution.
+The cells with surface antigens complementary to the antibodies will bind to form a cell-bead conjugate.
 The conjugates are enriched by magnetic cell sorting.

 Flow Cytometry fluorescence-based cell sorting

-Flow cytometry is a highly informative method, and is the most precise cell sorting technique, but it is also very expensive.
-The machine itself is often prohibitively expensive, and requires a trained operator.
+Flow cytometry provides a wealth of information and is the most precise cell sorting technique, but it is also very expensive.
+The machine itself is often prohibitively expensive and requires a trained operator.
 Many institutions have a flow cytometry research core facility that charges by the hour for use of their machines, and these rates can also be quite high.
-For this reason many laboratories are turning back toward magnetic sorting techniques.
+For this reason, many laboratories are turning back toward magnetic sorting techniques.

 Cell sorter costs

-Machines closer to the $250,000 will have more lasers and other features such as increase in sample formats it supports.
+Machines closer to the $250,000 will have more lasers and other features such as supporting more sample formats.
 It is still an expensive technology to use, though the range of products continues to grow to try to be accessible to more laboratories.
 More laboratories now also consider magnetic separation.
 Magnetic separators will cost you in the range of $1000 to $10000.